florent-brosse/EKS-multiarch/Readme.md

 ```
 docker buildx imagetools inspect $ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/hello-world:go
 ```
-Go is also able to build artifact for different Operating Systems and architectures by using environment variables.
-So I have another Dockerfile version witch used artifact already builded localy.
+Go is also able to build apllication for different Operating Systems and architectures by using environment variables.
+So I have another Dockerfile version witch used the application already built locally.
 ```
 # Install golang
 sudo yum install golang -y